GlacioHack/geoutils/doc/source/distance_ops.md

 ## Buffering without overlap

 Buffering consists in **expanding or collapsing vector geometries equally in all directions**.
 However, this can often lead to overlap between shapes, which is sometimes undesirable.
-Using Voronoi polygons, we provide a buffering method with overlap.
+Using Voronoi polygons, we provide a buffering method without overlap.

 {func}`geoutils.Vector.buffer_without_overlap`